napari/napari/docs/guides/translations.md

   * green
   * blue

-For the `Spanish (Spain)` translation the options displayted would be:
+For the `Spanish (Spain)` translation the options displayed would be:

   * rojo
   * verde